Michael-Amar-95/Initial_Steps_In_Coding/Matlab/README.md

 **What it does:**
 - Creates an initial array `var0`.
-- Uses the function `ex3_2dup` to duplicate each element in the array, creating `var_dup`.
+- Uses the function `DuplicateArrayValues` to duplicate each element in the array, creating `var_dup`.
 - Extracts the original and duplicated elements into separate arrays `var1` (even indices) and `var2` (odd indices).
 - Computes the differences between the original array `var0` and the two extracted arrays (`dif1` and `dif2`).

 **Purpose:**
-- Demonstrates function usage (`ex3_2dup`), array indexing, and element-wise arithmetic in MATLAB.
+- Demonstrates function usage (`DuplicateArrayValues`), array indexing, and element-wise arithmetic in MATLAB.
 - Useful for understanding how to manipulate arrays and analyze differences between original and duplicated data.